-CPE Supervisory staff
+CPE supervisory staff

 Professional Pastoral Care staff

-The Rev. Kelley Woggon, M.Div., BCC, was named Pastoral Care manager in 2009.
+The Rev. Kelley Woggon, M.Div., BCC, was named manager of the Pastoral Care Department in 2009 and director in 2013.
 She served as a chaplain at Norton Hospital from 1990 to 1994.
 After a sojourn in Germany, she returned to the hospital as a chaplain in 1999.
 Her areas of specialization include labor and delivery and oncology.
+Rev. Woggon earned her bachelor’s degree from Meredith College in Raleigh, N.C., and her Master of Divinity degree from The Southern Baptist Theological Seminary in Louisville, Ky.
 She is an ordained Cooperative Baptist minister.